mattia-riboni/angular2-information/README.md

 ## About The Project
 ![Angular Information](/src/assets/screenshot.png)

-This start2impact (for NTTData) project has been made to help to connect people in cities, sharing local news, events, informations, sport and so more.
-The usage of this app is really easy thanks to his social network look.
+This start2impact project has been made to help to reach the latest news and articles in tech world.
 To have a look without install the project and run it locally, here's a [web version](https://angular-information.web.app/) deployed with [Firebase](https://firebase.google.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>